10 TIPS TO RELIEVE OSTEOARTHRITIS

 Those who suffer from osteoarthritis in the knees are more likely to experience difficulty walking.
 It can be painful to walk from one room to another, let alone leave the house.

 A knee brace can provide support and stability.
-A proper fitting knee brace not only makes it easier to walk, but less painful too!
+A properly fitting knee brace not only makes it easier to walk but less painful too!

 9. Walking Aids